hsouri/DCNN_SVM/README.md

 This is a Python implementation of a Convolutional Neural Network and SVM classifer plus PCA and LDA dimension reduction on Fashion MNIST dataset.

-Note1: Please download and copy fashion train set into the fashion folder of the data folder.
+Note1: Please download and copy fashion train and test set into the fashion folder of the data folder.
 Link: http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz

 Note2: This implementation is using Multi-GPUs for faster training.
 If you don't have gpu the code will automatically use CPU instead.